 I have so many questions for them.

-The this economy has helped them 14%.
+This economy has helped them, 14%.

 No, nearly half, 46%, say the administration has hurt them financially.

-Fox News poll showed that 61% of Democrats are joining the 93% of Republicans and 85% of independents who say the economy is in bad condition.
+Fox News poll showed that 61% of Democrats are joining the 93% of Republicans and 85% of Independents who say the economy is in bad condition.

 Those are amazing numbers.